GitShort/The-lost-Shoe/README.md

 # The-lost-Shoe
 A short game that was made by 2 people during the GMTK gamejam, in 2 days.

-Programs used:
+Programs used: <br>
-Photoshop for assets
+Photoshop for assets <br>
-Visual studio for coding
+Visual studio for coding <br>
-Unity as the main game engine
+Unity as the main game engine <br>

-Play the game and get more information about it here: https://shorte.itch.io/the-last-shoe
+Play the game and get more information about it here: <br>
+https://shorte.itch.io/the-last-shoe